GabeScott/standard-works-vault/General Conference/1989 April - Our Kindred Family—Expression of Eternal Love.md

 The priesthood is the vital power which solidifies the kindred family.
 One of the most sacred privileges of fatherhood is the blessing of one’s children.

-Many years ago, in this Tabernacle, I heard Elder Sterling Sill recognize the men who had performed the essential priesthood ordinances listed on his membership record.
+Many years ago in this Tabernacle, I heard Elder Sterling Sill recognize the men who had performed the essential priesthood ordinances listed on his membership record.
 I suddenly realized that my father’s name did not appear on my record.
 He had not been active in the Church while I was growing up but had since become a faithful high priest.

 Returning home from conference, I brooded about this, feeling deprived.
 I telephoned my father and said, “Dad, I’d like to ask you a favor.
 You can do something for me that no other living person can do.
 I would like a father’s blessing.”
 He hesitated and said, “Well, we’ll see, the next time you come to Rexburg.”